eddiecmurray/blog/_posts/2020-01-15-tips_for_utilizing_breakout_activities_in_your_classroom.md

 eye_catch: /blog/assets/img/safe-913452_1280.jpg
 ---

 I learned about Breakout EDU from the middle school librarian ([Chris Cassidy](https://twitter.com/chcassidy)) in my district.
 She has been creating and adapting Breakout EDU lessons over the past few years for middle school classes on topics in English language arts, social studies, and math.
-We have also worked to demostrate how to use Breakout EDU with other teachers in the middle school as well as elementary schools in our district.
+We have also worked to demonstrate how to use Breakout EDU with other teachers in the middle school as well as elementary schools in our district.
 Here are some tips to help you get started with using Breakout EDU activities in your classroom.

 <!--more-->